foscjos/ReadMe.API/README.md

 Pull  in my environment variable since that cannot be checked into git (text or email me for this)

-For now we will use postman to test api routes, but once we build out the UI we will need to do this less
+For now we will use postman to test api routes, but once we build out the UI we will need to do this less.
+I've got some postman requests hanging around locally, so reach out for a starting point on this.

 Docker container was set up using this guide: https://www.mongodb.com/compatibility/docker